 From working with children and young people, to working with adults, and teaching in the further education and post-compulsory education and training sectors, MidKent College has the ideal course for you.
 Courses are suitable for experienced professionals who are already working within the various education sectors, as well as those who are just embarking upon their career.

-All of these courses are part-time and delivered from our Medway Campus and our centre for higher-level skills (former University for the Creative Arts building) at the Maidstone Campus in Kent.
+All of these courses are part-time and delivered from our Medway Campus and at our University Centre Maidstone, our centre for higher-level skills, at the Maidstone Campus in Kent.
 Some are offered in partnership with Canterbury Christ Church University.

+You'll learn specific topics such as planning and assessment, behaviour management and curriculum studies.
+Through our various courses you will gain the expert knowledge, skills, and experience needed to pursue a career in teaching and education.
 Foundation degrees combine academic study with on-the-job learning.
-A foundation degree is equivalent to the first two years of an Honours degree.
-It is a qualification in its own right.
-Or you could do a third year at university to study for the Honours degree.
+A foundation degree is equivalent to the first two years of an honours degree - It is a qualification in its own right but you could do a third year at university to study for the honours degree.